Tae Soo Kim (김태수)

 Research

-I'm interested in computer vision and deep learning.
 Much of my research is about fine-grained recognition and learning with little to no labeled data.
-Currently, I am most excited about data-centric AI model development, especially the role of data quality in building CV applications in practice.
+Currently, I am most excited about data-centric AI model development, especially vision-language foundation models for healthcare applications.

 Did You Get What You Paid For?
 Rethinking Annotation Cost of Deep Learning Based Computer Aided Detection in Chest Radiographs